afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w4-notes.md

 **Evaluation Metrics**

-Given the output of a 2D object detector in red, we want to be able to compare how well it fits the true output, usually labeled by humans.
+Given the output of a 2D object detector in red, we want to be able to compare how well it fits the true output, usually `labeled by humans`.

 We call the true output our `ground truth bounding box`.